From mortgage broker fees to removal costs to home insurance, moving home can be expensive, whether you are a first time buyer or not.

 Estate agent fees

 Buyers do not pay estate agent fees; sellers do.
-If you’re selling up in order to move, estate agency fees can range from between 0.75% to 3.5% of your property’s purchase price, so it is worth shopping around.
+If you’re selling up in order to move, estate agency fees can vary from less than 1% to as much as 3.5% of your property’s purchase price, so it is worth shopping around.

-It is also worth confirming what you are getting for your fee: does it include photos and a floor plan, and a ‘for sale’ sign?
+It is also worth confirming what you are getting for your fee: does it include photos and a floor plan?
+How about a ‘for sale’ sign?
 And what happens if you change your mind and decide not to sell?

 You may prefer instead to list with an online estate agent, which typically charge a lower fee as managing the sale of your home will be down to you.
 You will probably be responsible for arranging viewings and speaking with potential buyers, among other things.

 The world of mortgages can be a complicated place, which is why many buyers seek the help of a mortgage broker rather than finding a mortgage for themselves.

 Many brokers charge a fee for helping you find a suitable deal, and will tend to handle the application and paperwork.

 Make sure you use a reputable broker: ask friends and family for recommendations, or you can use a resource such as https://www.unbiased.co.uk/